Seven Wonders beyond the Solar System

 Dimensions 8 x 10

-Features Bibliography/further reading, Glossary, Index, Reviewed, Source notes, Table of contents, and Timeline
+Features Bibliography/further reading, Glossary, Index, Reviewed, Source notes, Table of contents, Timeline, and Websites

 Author: Ron Miller